elastic/ecs/rfcs/text/0000-data_stream-fields.md

 Stage 1: Provide a high-level description of example sources of data.
 This does not yet need to be a concrete example of a source document, but instead can simply describe a potential source (e.g. nginx access log).
 This will ultimately be fleshed out to include literal source examples in a future stage.
 The goal here is to identify practical sources for these fields in the real world. ~1-3 sentences or unordered list.
 -->

-Elastic Agent adds the the data_stream fields in all documents ingested and as mentioned above, the data_stream fields are included in Elasticsearch in the index template mapping that come configured out of the box for data streams that match `logs-*-*` and `metrics-*-*`.
+Today, Elastic Agent adds the the data_stream fields in all documents ingested.
+It's also possible to use the fields in data from other data sources.
+Elasticsearch 7.9+ ships with built-in index template mappings which will ensure that documents indexed into data streams that match `logs-*-*` and `metrics-*-*` will get the fields mapped correclty to `constant_keyword` types.

+### Using data_stream fields with regular indices
+`data_stream` fields only make sense when indexing into data streams.
+They should not to be used for regular indices.

 <!--
 Stage 2: Included a real world example source document.
 Ideally this example comes from the source(s) identified in stage 1.
 If not, it should replace them.
 The goal here is to validate the utility of these field changes in the context of a real world example.
 Format with the source name as a ### header and the example document in a GitHub code block with json formatting.